-Heathfield's small size ensures we know the students so well that we can guide them in the right direction which can make a huge difference to their future.
+Heathfield's small size ensures we know the students so well that we can guide them in the right direction, which can make a huge difference to their future.
 The personalised support combined with a focus on scholarship through independent opportunities means our girls leave ready and able to make the most of the outside world.
 Our students consistently achieve at the highest levels at university, demonstrating the levels of scholarship and excellent independent working habits that are instilled throughout the school and consolidated in the Sixth Form.

-In the Sixth Form, girls will also attend our Annual Networking Evening with Heathfield Old Girls where they can mix with Alumnae working in a variety of careers who can give them valuable advice and contacts.
-The Heathfield Fellowship - which all students become part of when they leave Heathfield - also offers careers advice and grants for gap year projects.
+In the Sixth Form, girls will have access to our dedicated Head of Careers who can give them valuable advice and contacts.
+In addition, the Heathfield Fellowship - which all students become part of when they leave Heathfield - also offers careers advice and grants for gap year projects.

-The application process for university begins in the Lower Sixth and continues into the Upper Sixth where girls start applying for their chosen courses in the Michaelmas Term.
+The application process for university begins in the Lower Sixth and continues into the Upper Sixth when girls start applying for their chosen courses in the Michaelmas Term.
 Throughout the process, Tutors and Subject Staff support and guide the girls.

 At Heathfield, we believe in teaching not just what to learn but how to learn to love learning.
-At the same time, we encourage every single girl to be part of one of our many successful sporting teams or develop their front or back stage skills in one of our major annual dramatic productions, or to continue or begin musical studies.
+At the same time, we encourage every single girl to get involved in life beyond the classroom in one of our many successful sporting teams, or develop their front of house or back stage skills in one of our major annual dramatic productions, or continue or begin musical studies.
 By the time girls leave the Heathfield Sixth Form, this panorama of opportunities will have enriched and transformed their A Level years, giving them a foundation of achievement and pride on which to build a successful and happy future.